a-z-listing/a-z-listing/readme.txt

 = 3.0.0 =

 This is a major version change, which means that it might break your site when you upgrade.
 Please check in a test site first!

+**NEW EXTENSIONS**

+Check out the two new extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
+These extensions provide convinience functionality.
+Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

 * Add `get_the_item_id` and `the_item_id` template tags.
 * Add `get_the_item_type` template tag.